MISSION STATEMENT OF SAINT HELENA SCHOOL

 Asbestos Information

 Please be advised that we are required to notify all employees and parents on a yearly basis that St. Helena has and maintains an asbestos program as required by the Asbestos Emergency Response Act of 1986.
 St. Helena School has developed and maintains an Asbestos Inspection and Management Plan.
+It is contained and controlled and not in any student contact areas.
 A copy of the plan is available for inspection at the parish during regular office hours in our business office.
 Our Asbestos Program manager is Mr. Terence McKenna.
 All inquiries regarding the plan may be addressed to:

 Keating Environmental Management, Inc.